-This project is centered around garden design ideas including garden design pictures of each stage of the transformation for a low maintenance garden which incorporates, decking, a summer house for shade, a bark play area with rope swing, garden path, water features including a stream, a waterfall over a 'cave' and a fountain.
+This project is centered around garden design ideas, specifically creating a low maintenance garden which incorporates, decking, a summer house for shade, a bark play area with rope swing, garden path, water features including a stream, a waterfall over a ‘cave’ and a fountain.
 A lot to ask of an area only 12 metres by 8 metres!

 Garden Design Takes Time

 Make sure that when you plan a garden makeover, or any other home improvement project, that you make sure give yourself an achievable target to you allow enough time to complete the work.

 This project was undertaken over the course of several weeks.
 Parts of it are very involved indeed.
 We have given an overview of each procedure and construction element.

 Good Garden Design should consider what the garden will be used for: